shakes76/PatternAnalysis-2024/recognition/StableDiffusion-47015746/README.md

 There were 1000 timesteps in the noise scheduler of this model.
 During the image generation, noise removal and addition occurred incrementally at every timestep starting from 1000.
 With other Stable Diffusion models, the image resembling the dataset it was trained on begins to show early on in the noise addition/removal process; however, with this model, it only clearly begins to show at the very end (so at very low timesteps).
 As a result, the images don't fully resemble the ones from the original dataset.
 I mitigated this by having the last 30 timesteps repeated 5 times after all timesteps have been iterated; this gave the model a better chance of generating a clear image.
 In addition, in those repeated timesteps, I inserted an extra layer of noise removal for each frame of the gif to give more clarity (this layer of noise removal is a simpler version of the one used when generating the images).
 The main issue, however, still persisted, and it is that the final images don't fully resemble the original data (the generated images capture the general shape and texture of the brain, but miss out on the interior details and sometimes get the shape wrong).
 To identify the root cause of this, I separately tested the VQ-VAE and the Unet, but both were working properly.
 My main guess is that the problem lies within the image generation process itself; it is possible that the the amount of noise removed and the amount added isn't balanced in the correct way (I attempted to fix this by scaling some values by certain constants, and it did indeed make the results slightly better but the issue still largely remained).
 Due to time constraints, I haven't been able to resolve the issue, but I believe it should be one of the main things to be tackled for future development.

-Due the generated images not fully resembling the brains in the original dataset, I did not plot a UMAP.
+Due to the generated images not fully resembling the brains in the original dataset, I did not plot a UMAP.
 The purpose of the UMAP would have been to make sure the generated images are separated into two classes (with Alzheimer's and without) as that would ensure the model is generating the images correctly.
 Therefore, I leave this for future development.

 ## Dependencies